Singaporean Mandarin: Unique Singaporean Mandarin words

 There are many new terms that are specific to living in Singapore.
-These words were either translated from Malay and Chinese dialects (or invented) as there were no equivalent words in Putonghua.
+These words were either translated from Malay and non-Mandarin Chinese varieties (or invented) as there were no equivalent words in Putonghua.
 Some of the words are taken from the Hokkien translation of Malay words.
 Words translated from Malay into Hokkien include kampung (甘榜, English 'village'), pasar (巴刹, English 'market').
 This explains the uniquely Singapore Mandarin words.